Panasonic TZ200 vs Sony A7R

 - More heavily discounted: Has been around for much longer (launched in October 2013).

-If the count of relative strengths (bullet points above) is taken as a measure, the TZ200 comes out slightly ahead of the A7R (13 : 12 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the TZ200 emerges as the winner of the contest (14 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic TZ200 and the Sony A7R place the cameras among the top in their class?
 Find out in the latest Best Superzoom Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.